No Party Preference

 Highest Office Won: None (Yet)

-The first two candidates to use this designation (Michael T. Chamness and Mark Lipman) ran in the SD-28 Special Election to fill the vacancies created by the death of Senator Jenny Oropeza.
-Since then, nearly a dozen candidates have sought partisan office as NPP candidates, with the most successful being Paul Leon (who received 48.7% in his 2013 run for AD-52) and Bill Bloomfield (who received 46% in his 2012 run for CD-33).
+The first two candidates to use this designation (Michael T. Chamness and Mark Lipman) ran in the SD-28 Special Election to fill the vacancy created by the death of Senator Jenny Oropeza.
+In 2012, six candidates made it to the General Election ballot (including Bill Bloomfield, who received 46% in his run for CD-33).
+Three NPP candidates made it to the General in 2014 and two in 2016.